jinq0123/grpc_cb/README.md

 1. Lua binding.
 Convert grpc_byte_buffer to string, which is needed by lua.
 1. Timeout
 1. Security
-1. Support message type other than protobuffer.
+1. Support message types other than protobuffer.

 ## Tutorial
 ### Generating client and server code